ArcGIS Urban has three user interfaces (UIs): the overview, the plan editing experience, and the project editing experience.

 - The search panel—An interactive side panel with search and filter functionality with a full list of plans, projects, and indicators.
 The side panel provides details about a selected item when clicked.

-The overview is the starting point in ArcGIS Urban; it’s the first thing you see when you start the app.
+The overview is the first thing you see after starting ArcGIS Urban.
 Depending on your permissions, the overview can either be read-only or the starting point for creating and editing plans, projects, and indicators.
 As an administrator, you can configure Urban using the data manager in the overview.

 The following screen images show the overview UI (with and without editing permissions):